santoslab/ksu-cis-501-web/src/main/rst/source/tooling/index.rst

   .. image:: class-diagram-bank-1.png

   The diamond should be *solid black*.
-  Here is the same relationship, but where the fieldnames are placed as labels on the arrow:
+  Here is the same relationship, but the fieldnames are placed as labels on the arrow:

   .. image:: class-diagram-bank-2.png